maximeschoeni/sublanguage/readme.md

 #### 3. translating term meta fields

 Current version of plugin (3.0.4) still use do-it-yourself term meta values (WP < 4.4 did not supoort term meta), which are stored into blog options.
-So lets use the exact same way as for translating options (and use the ´[:en]...[:fr]etc.´ formating):
+So lets use the exact same way as for translating options (and use the `[:en]...[:fr]etc.` formating):

 	if ( !is_admin() ) {

 		add_filter('wpseo_taxonomy_meta', 'my_wpseo_option');

 	}